rishithavarmadel/portside-connect/README.md

 # Portside Connect

-Portside Connect is a web application I created to help keep track of my father's business.
+Portside Connect is a web application I built to help track and manage my father's business in one place.

-## About
+## About the Project

-The idea came from a real problem I noticed in my father's business.
-I wanted to build something that could make it easier to keep track of business-related information in one place instead of managing everything in his whatsapp.

-I'm still learning and improving the project, but this gave me a chance to work on a real-world problem and learn how a web application is built.
+I got the idea from seeing how my father's business is managed in day-to-day life.
+I wanted to turn a real-world problem into something useful by creating a simple web application that makes tracking business information easier and more organized.

+This project also gave me an opportunity to learn more about building a real web application and working with technologies like React, TypeScript, and Supabase.

-## Built With
+## Technologies Used

+- React
 - TypeScript
-- React
 - Supabase
 - Vite

 ## Current Status

-The project is still being worked on and improved.
+This project is still a work in progress, and I'm continuing to learn, improve it, and add new features.